Overview

 "In slack -> 1 hover away" "exit task->open the web page or program-> CTRL F-> close application.)

 Locating definitions is tedious.
 You either scroll through long pages or using a keyword search (Ctrl+F).
 To store these documents you take up space on your desktop or bookmark bar, it's no better than pulling a dictionary from a shelf.
+At 50 entries in a doc, fine.
+At 500+, it becomes impossible to search or navigate.
+People stop looking things up and just ask around or create their own glossaries.

 Difficult to scale